The Role of Mediation in Family Law Disputes

 Families often choose mediation for several key reasons, many of which directly influence both the process and the results:

-• Lower costs: Mediation is typically less expensive than a court trial, as it avoids extended litigation and repeated court appearances.
+Lower costs: Mediation is typically less expensive than a court trial because it avoids extended litigation and multiple court appearances.

 These advantages explain why mediation has become a trusted method within family law for resolving disputes while preserving dignity.